mezleca/osu-stuff/README.md

 cd osu-stuff
 bun install

-# build custom modules (npm install should do this automatically but if not)
+# build custom modules (bun install should do this automatically but if not)
 bun install -g node-gyp
 node-gyp configure && node-gyp build && bun run rebuild